 Salaries paid in total euros (not part of the university salary system) are raised accordingly on September 1, 2023 (3.5 %), on March 1, 2024 (2.0 %), and on December 1, 2024 (0.5 %).

-Academy professors’ and academy researchers’ salaries will be raised similarly with general raises and locally allocated raises.
-The compensation for shop stewards and occupational safety representatives will increase by 1.9% on 1 June 2022.
+Academy professors’ and academy researchers’ salaries were raised similarly with general raises and locally allocated raises.
+The compensation for shop stewards and occupational safety representatives increased by 1.9% on 1 June 2022.